Peter II, Count of Savoy: Count of Savoy

-Peter came into conflict with Rudolf of Habsburg, and Rudolf occupied Peter's lands in the canton of Vaud, including the Château of Chillon.
-Peter returned from Piedmont in time to lead his troops in retaking the chateau and his lands in 1266.
+Peter came into conflict with Rudolf of Habsburg, and Henri of Raron, Bishop of Sion.

 Peter died without a male heir in 1268, at the castle of Pierre-Châtel, now in Virignin, and was buried in Hautecombe Abbey.
 His will left his English lands to Eleanor of Provence, the Queen of England, his niece, modified by a codicil which left his Sussex lands to his nephews, Amadeus and Louis.
 These bequests were the subject of modification by King Henry III of England who had given the Honour of Richmond to his son-in-law, John of Brittany, Earl of Richmond and the Sussex lands to the Lord Edward.
-But as per his will he was succeeded as Count of Savoy by his remaining brother, Philip, former Archbishop of Lyon.
+But as per his will, he was succeeded as Count of Savoy by his remaining brother, Philip, former procurator and archbishop-elect of Lyon.

 Marriage and issue

-Peter's marriage was to Agnes of Faucigny in 1236.
-They had one daughter, Beatrice, who inherited Faucigny from her mother, giving this territory in the middle of Savoy lands to the Dauphin, who were often opposed to Savoy.

-Peter had an illegitimate daughter, Isabelle, who married her cousin Pierre of Salinento, the illegitimate son of Amadeus IV, Count of Savoy.